koordinates/dojo/trunk/docscripts/README.txt

 * hostenv: The environmental variables (browser, html, svg, etc)
 * "package": The name of the dojo package (is limited to child packages)
 * method: The name of the dojo method
-* "is": A key that holds a pointer to another method
+* "is": A key that holds a pointer to another method (dojo.requireAfterIf "is" dojo.requireIf)
 * id: The id of the polymorphic sygnature (default is "default")
 * signature: The function signature: returnType functionName(paramType param, paramType param)
 * "summary": A brief description of what this function signature does.